ElectronicElephant/tiny_yolov3/README.md

 I got a lot of code from [gluon-cv](https://github.com/dmlc/gluon-cv.git).
 Thanks.

 ### Comments
-If you encountered with high CPU-usage while training (especially on some machines that have more than 40 cores), you can set these environmental variavles
+If you encountered with high CPU-usage while training (especially on some machines that have more than 40 cores), you can set these environmental variables
 ```
 export MKL_NUM_THREADS="1"
 export MKL_DOMAIN_NUM_THREADS="MKL_BLAS=1"